Learn how to properly clean and maintain your wood products so that they will withstand years of use to pass on from generation to generation.

 The most important thing to remember is to buy wood products made from hardwoods, that are not very porous and have a tight grain.
 This will help the product to be durable enough to withstand regular use and cleanings.
 Some examples of hardwoods to look for are maple, koa, apple, cherry, walnut, birch, and alder.

 When it comes to my homemade wood products, we're using Koa wood and Maple.
-If you like the wood products and want to find out about ordering your own, you can hop on the waitlist for the next time we have inventory right here but I do have a limited supply of the wood butter available here.
+If you like the wood products and want to find out about ordering your own, you can visit the shop here

 What wood conditioner is best?